roman-milk/roman-milk.github.io/yoga.md

+===

- ****** Yoga Ch.
-03 ****** byStoryTeller07© Arthur was dumbfounded.
+Arthur was dumbfounded.
 If he hadn't just happened upon the box he would have suspected a trick of some kind.
 The woman was no student playing a stunt, as from what he could see of her she was about thirty maybe thirty-three, tops.
 At forty-five next birthday, to him she was a beautiful young woman.

  In this small box sitting upon his bed she was helpless unable to defend her self from whatever he wanted to do to her.
 His cock had stiffened to attention demanding attention, demanding some action.
 Dare he take advantage of her?